p65536/ChatGPT-Project-Theme-Automator/README.md

 ## Limitations & Notes

-* **There is no auto-update feature.**
-  When a new version is released, you need to manually update the script.
+* This script does not include a built-in auto-update mechanism.
+However, it is also published on [Greasy Fork](https://greasyfork.org/ja/scripts/537656-chatgpt-project-theme-automator).
+  If you want the script to update automatically, please install it from Greasy Fork.
+  If you prefer to manage updates manually, simply replace the script file yourself when a new version is released.
 * Major UI changes on ChatGPT.com may break compatibility.
 * Tested on Firefox.
 Should also work on Chromium-based browsers, but not guaranteed.